ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 - I've had the chance to develop an application in Spring, with different databases.
 - learned how to properly test my code with unit and integration tests
 - learned how to use the Java and Node AWS SDKs
-- API's, connecting it all together..
+- API's, connecting it all together...
 - Came in touch with a lot of linux, sharpening my commandline skills
 - developed an Angular app from start to finish
 - Learned about a lot about AWS: IAM, Iot Core, DynamoDB, API Gateway, SNS, SSM, EKS, S3, Cloudwatch, Cloudfront, lambdas, Route53, ...